davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 batholith.
 The principal windows into shallowly underplated subduction channel schists are shown in @fig:reconstruction along with the principal upper plate batholithic exposures.
 The intervening areas left white denote latest Cretaceous-Cenozoic overlap strata.
-On @fig:reconstruction, the current western extent of the Salinia crystalline nappes is shown as the Nacimiento fault and the offshore Farallon escarpment.
+In @fig:reconstruction, the current western extent of the Salinia crystalline nappes is shown as the Nacimiento fault and the offshore Farallon escarpment.
 Crystalline rocks of the Salinia nappes extended westwards across Nacimiento belt